 A poet laureate is a poet appointed by a government or organisation, who may be asked to compose poems by that appointing body.
 There are lots of poet laureates all around the world, but in the rest of this page we’ll be referring to the UK’s Poet Laureate.

 The post of Poet Laureate is awarded to a poet whose work is considered to be of national significance.
-Though the Poet Laureate doesn’t have a specific job description, they often try to raise public awareness of poetry, and sometimes write poems about political and historical matters.
-The current Laureate Carol Ann Duffy has said of the post, “it’s good to have someone who’s prepared to say poetry is part of our national life” (Independent).
+Although the role of Poet Laureate doesn’t have a specific job description, and carries no formal requirements, the Poet Laureate often writes poems which engage with national public events.
+The Laureate also plays a role raising public awareness of poetry.
+The most recent Laureate Carol Ann Duffy has said of the post, “it’s good to have someone who’s prepared to say poetry is part of our national life” (Independent).

 Who is the current Poet Laureate?